-3. How much does it
+3. How much does it cost to join?

 4. Who can join?
 Anyone resident in North Carrick (or nearby) aged 50 or over can join.
-You do NOT have to be retired
+You do NOT have to be retired to join.

 5. I'm not yet 50 but would like to do some of the activities on offer.
 Can I join?
 We do offer membership to people who do not meet the 50+ age criteria but have other qualifying needs.

 Please contact our membership secretary for more information if you are under 50 years of age.

-and this website.
+website.
 So the answer to the question is that you get the opportunity to participate in as many of our activities and events as you wish throughout the year.
 The more you join in, the better value it becomes!

 7. I can't see anything that interests me, so why should I join?
 Well, we can only put on activities or events if there's a demand from our members.
 So, if there's something you're interested in and we do not currently offer

 it, please contact us and tell us.
 It's easy to contact us, just click here.

-8. I still don't understand what Maybole Over
+8. I still don't understand what Maybole Over 50's

 try and help fill you in.

 9. I don't have an email address.
 Does it matter?
-We prefer to communicate with our members by email as it is much more efficient and quick
+We prefer to communicate with our members by email as it is much more efficient and quick to

-to get information to you.
+get information to you.
 However, we understand that some people are reticent to divulge email addresses even if they have one, so we can communicate with you by regular mail, by telephone, or through our noticeboard at The Speakers.